 There are many ways in which you can use the stochastic oscillator indicator to open positions, close positions, or even reduce your position if the chart is at a critical point.

-As you’ll see from the chart below, there are a variety of very useful indicators which could have prompted some significant profits.
-The first overbought indicator shows the fast stochastic oscillator figure reaching the 80% level and then sharply turning downwards through the three period SMA.
-These crossover points are seen by many as strong indicators that momentum is changing and the short-term trend may be about to reverse.
+As you’ll see from the chart below, various handy indicators could have resulted in some significant profits.
+The first overbought indicator shows the fast stochastic oscillator figure reaching the 80% level and then sharply turning downwards through the three-period SMA.
+Many traders see these crossover points as strong indicators that momentum is changing, and the short-term trend may be about to reverse.

 There will be occasions where there is a bullish/bearish divergence between the actual chart and the stochastic oscillator indicator.
-As you can see with the chart below, the low point of the chart would indicate potential for further downside.
-However, when you look at the stochastic oscillator indicator the trend is moving in a different direction and is slightly bullish.
-This may well be an indication the stock has bottomed out and the momentum may be about to turn.
+As you can see from the chart below, the low point of the chart would indicate the potential for further downside.
+However, when you look at the stochastic oscillator indicator, the trend moves in a different direction and is slightly bullish.
+This may well indicate the stock has bottomed out, and the momentum may be about to turn.
 One of the main signals to look at with this particular chart is the fast stochastic oscillator moving through the SMA line.

-You’re just as likely to see a reversal where the main chart is indicating an intact uptrend while the stochastic oscillator is showing a slowing of momentum and a swing towards a downward trend.
-These are some of the rarer trading signals but they are ones that are very interesting especially when you incorporate simple trend lines into the price charts.
+You’re just as likely to see a reversal where the main chart indicates an intact uptrend while the stochastic oscillator shows a slowing of momentum and a swing towards a downward trend.
+These are rarer trading signals, but they are fascinating, especially when you incorporate simple trend lines into the price charts.

-Momentum is very important when it comes to trading and there is no doubt that the stochastic oscillator indicator is a very useful tool.
-There are a number of advantages to consider which include:-
+Momentum is significant when it comes to trading, and there is no doubt that the stochastic oscillator indicator is a handy tool.
+There are several advantages to consider which include:

-The shorter the period over which the high, low and current price are compared the more volatile the stochastic oscillator indicator.
-The use of SMA trend lines can also create very strong buy/sell signals when the lines crossover – especially above 80% and below 20%.
+The shorter the period over which the high, low, and current prices are compared, the more volatile the stochastic oscillator indicator.
+SMA trend lines can also create powerful buy/sell signals when the lines crossover – especially above 80% and below 20%.
 This event would indicate that the short-term trend is changing and, assuming it continues, a new trend will follow.

 The shorter the period in question, the more volatile the stochastic oscillator indicator.
 Although there is the possibility of identifying short-term trading opportunities.
-However, for those who have a longer-term investment strategy you can extend the number of periods in question.
-This will flatten the volatile, fast stochastic oscillator line and give a smoother line, which can make it easier to identify any change in long-term trends.
+However, you can extend the number of periods in question for those who have a longer-term investment strategy.
+This will flatten the volatile, fast stochastic oscillator line and give a smoother line, potentially making it easier to identify any change in long-term trends.

 As with anything technical indicators, the stochastic oscillator is not immune from false signals and is probably best used in tandem with other trading indicators.
 Some of the risks and limitations include:

-The use of more extended periods to calculate the %K and SMA trend lines can make it easier to identify changes in the trend.
-However, due to the lag, you may miss a significant element of a changing trend before you decide to buy or sell.
-You can adjust the variables for the full stochastic oscillator indicator to assist with your specific investment strategy, lengthening or shortening the periods, and adjusting the SMA.
+More extended periods to calculate the %K and SMA trend lines can make it easier to identify changes in the trend.
+However, you may miss a significant element of a changing trend due to the lag before you decide to buy or sell.
+You can adjust the full stochastic oscillator indicator variables to assist with your specific investment strategy, lengthening or shortening the periods, and adjusting the SMA.